real2two/littlechat/README.md

 log chat or not (true/false)
 ```

-You can use [this]() configuration if you want to connect to our offical server.
+You can use [this]() configuration if you want to connect to our official server.

 ### Hope you enjoy! :)
 If you need help, join https://discord.gg/Raa5Wz (the official Discord chat).